Undine Beta · NVIDIA RTX · CUDA 12 · Windows

 Live fluid iteration, inside Blender.

-A CUDA-accelerated FLIP / PIC / APIC liquid solver for Blender.
-Iterate at realtime speeds on water presets where you used to wait minutes per frame, then add one-way Whitewater FX for spray, foam, bubbles, and aerated water without contaminating the primary solve.
+A CUDA-accelerated FLIP / PIC / APIC liquid solver for Blender, built to run on your NVIDIA RTX GPU.
+Iterate at realtime speeds on water presets where you used to wait minutes per frame, then add Whitewater FX as a separate one-way visual layer for spray, foam, and bubbles without changing the primary solve.

 water fast-path